SwedbankPay/developer.swedbankpay.com/payment-menu/features/index.md

 estimated_read: -
 card_overview: true
 description: |
-  In this section you will find various resources for Swedbank Pay’s Payment Menu.
+  In this section you will find various resources for Swedbank Pay Payment Menu.
 icon:
   content: remove_red_eye